 We’ve seen iOS 15.7 feedback emerge on sites like YouTube, Twitter, and the MacRumors forums so check those sites if you’re curious about the software’s performance.

 If you’ve owned an iPhone for awhile you already know this, but for those of you who are new to the iPhone and iOS, here’s your PSA.

 Apple almost always pushes its iOS software updates out in and around 10AM Pacific.
 That will likely be the case for the final version of iOS 15.7.

 We sometimes see iOS updates roll out 5-10 minutes after 10AM so there’s no need to panic if the software doesn’t popup in your Settings right away.

 Here’s what that looks like for other time zones in the United States:

 - Mountain – 11AM

-Keep this in mind if you plan to install the final version of iOS 15 on release day.
+Keep this in mind if you plan to install the final version of iOS 15.7 right away.

-We don’t know how big the iOS 15 download will be but again, it will likely require quite a bit of free space.
+We don’t know how big the iOS 15.7 download will be but, again, it will likely require quite a bit of free space.

 You can expect long download times, especially right after Apple pushes the software live.
 The installation process could take quite a bit of time as well.